 First, export your files from whatever app or tool you are using.
 We won’t go into detail here, because there are countless resources on how to do this already.
 Google it.

-Second, import those files into a podcast editing app like Garageband (Mac), Audacity (Windows, Mac), or Resound (coming soon).
+Second, import those files into a podcast editing app like Garageband (Mac), Audacity (Windows, Mac), or Resound (start free here).
 You’ll use this time to edit out any content mistakes, umms and other filler words and mistakes, add your podcast intro/outro music, etc. We’ll write more about this process later.

 Third, export the final master recording of your podcast as an MP3 file.
 This is the preferred file format for most podcast hosting platforms.

-Fourth, upload your audio file to a podcast hosting platform like Buzzsprout, Anchor, Podbean, or Transistor.
+Fourth, upload your audio file to a podcast hosting platform like Buzzsprout, Spotify for Podcasters (FKA Anchor), Podbean, or Transistor.
 The hosting platform will create an RSS feed that you can submit one time to Apple Podcasts, Spotify, Google Podcasts, Stitcher, Amazon Music, Pandora, and as many other podcast directories.
 Once you submit the RSS feed one time those platforms will pull in each future episode automatically.

 Fifth, tell your friends, family, and followers about the new podcast!
 Rinse and repeat.